Arshak II: Reign

 The early years of Arshak's reign were peaceful.
-According to the Buzandaran Patmutʻiwnkʻ, Arshak undertook the "ordering of the realm" and brought the Armenian magnates (nakharars) under his control.
+According to the Buzandaran Patmutʻiwnkʻ, Arshak undertook the "ordering of the realm" and brought the Armenian magnates under his control.
 At the same time, a series of reforms was initiated by Catholicos Nerses I, Arshak's cousin, who became patriarch in 353.
 Arshak preferred to rule from his royal encampment rather than from the capital Dvin.
 There are differences in the sources regarding the nature of Arshak II's foreign policy.
 The Roman historian Ammianus Marcellinus describes Arshak II as a "steadfast and faithful friend" to the Roman Empire.
 In the Buzandaran Patmutʻiwnkʻ, on the other hand, Arshak is depicted as vacillating between the Romans and Persians.
 Arshak seems to have attempted to balance Armenia's relations with the Roman and Sassanid empires.
 He may have adopted a neutral position early in his reign, followed by a possible reconciliation with Persia, and then an abrupt pivot towards Rome in 358 because of the emperor Constantius II's concessions.
 In 358, at Constantius II's suggestion, Arshak II married the Greek noblewoman Olympias, daughter of the late consul Ablabius.
 Constantius also granted Arshak exemption from taxation.
 Additionally, the Roman emperor allowed the return of Armenian hostages, including the king's nephews Gnel and Tirit.